JaapSuter/jaapsuter.github.com/lab.markdown

 permalink: /lab/
 ---

+<div class="dt-full">The remainder is merely filler text for testing various layout and typographical matters.
+The contents is pulled randomly from
+other pages on this website, typically in paragraph-sized chunks.
+Blah blah blah, how about some more text?
+Sure, why not -- here you go.</div>

+<div class="dt-margin">The remainder is merely filler text for testing various layout and typographical matters.
+The contents is pulled randomly from
+other pages on this website, typically in paragraph-sized chunks.
+Blah blah blah, how about some more text?
+Sure, why not -- here you go.</div>

+<div class="dt-padding">The remainder is merely filler text for testing various layout and typographical matters.
+The contents is pulled randomly from
+other pages on this website, typically in paragraph-sized chunks.
+Blah blah blah, how about some more text?
+Sure, why not -- here you go.</div>

+<div class="dt-border">The remainder is merely filler text for testing various layout and typographical matters.
+The contents is pulled randomly from
+other pages on this website, typically in paragraph-sized chunks.
+Blah blah blah, how about some more text?
+Sure, why not -- here you go.</div>

+<div class="dt-margin-padding">The remainder is merely filler text for testing various layout and typographical matters.
+The contents is pulled randomly from
+other pages on this website, typically in paragraph-sized chunks.
+Blah blah blah, how about some more text?
+Sure, why not -- here you go.</div>

+<div class="dt-margin-border-padding">The remainder is merely filler text for testing various layout and typographical matters.
+The contents is pulled randomly from
+other pages on this website, typically in paragraph-sized chunks.
+Blah blah blah, how about some more text?
+Sure, why not -- here you go.</div>

+<div class="foo bar">Test Specificity Peace</div>

 Testing underlines and descenders; [ep:/ajaqug, (3241527890); J-$_@.a](#)

 Let's verify that various typographies are converted [Smartypants](http://daringfireball.net/projects/smartypants/) style, comparing